Deeksha273/UrbanInvention/README.md

 ## Project Solution
 To address these challenges, we propose an innovative online educational website, named "DigitalEdu," that aims to revolutionize the way students learn and access education.

-## Azure Technologyies used for the project🪄
+## Azure Technologies used for the project🪄
-- Azure Bot. --> Used Language Studio for creation of bot.
+- Azure AI Bot. --> Used Language Studio for creation of bot.
 - Static Web App.
+- App Service
+- AI language

 ## Features✨